call us at anytime +41 58 880 80 80

 3) Observe that they are not related to a position.

-#3 is important - if you use the "stand alone" O.C.O. orders in this way, they will not be cancelled if you close the position manually - so it is your responsibility to cancel these orders manually, in case you close the position manually.
+#3 is important.
+If you use the "stand alone" O.C.O. orders in this way, they will not be cancelled if you close the position manually.
+So, it is your responsibility to cancel these orders manually if you close the position manually.

-Of course, if you want to add only a stop order to protect the net position (or possibly a trailing stop) that would be possible as well - simply add the a non-related stop-order for the amount of the net position, while carefully remembering that the order is not related to the position, meaning that you would have to cancel the order manually if you close the position out directly at market yourself.
+Of course, if you want to add only a stop order to protect the net position (or possibly a trailing stop) that would be possible as well.
+Simply add a non-related stop-order for the amount of the net position.
+Take care to remember that the order is not related to the position, meaning that you would have to cancel the order manually if you close the position out directly at market yourself.